Bellfalasch/frontend-forum/slides.md

 --

 <twemoji-spiral-calendar/> Next FEF will be held the **5th of June**

+**Temporary location change**: Claims stole Samhandlingssonen, so I have booked two rooms:
+* *Jenterommet* - Sales Private, Service Private, Claims
+* *Musikkrommet* - Builders & App, Sales Commercial, Service Commercial

+Use the TV in the room to tune into the show.

 _Next after that will be **19th of June**, last before summer holidays July-Aug_